-Of course this has a lot to due with how much energy a bass is expending, which during the winter is typically very little.
-Energy conservation becomes a bass’s main focus in winter.
-When deciding whether or not to eat, a bass will consider how much energy it is willing use to pursue a prey, and if it’s worth burning the energy or not.
-For this reason, slow moving baits are the best lures to use in winter.
+Energy conservation becomes a main focus for bass in the winter.
+When deciding whether or not to eat, a bass will consider how much energy it is willing use to pursue prey, and if it’s worth burning the energy or not.
+For this reason, slow moving baits make the best winter bass fishing lures.

 Best Cold Water Bass Lures

-Arguably the ultimate “go to” cold water lures are jerkbaits, very well known for their effectiveness in early spring and late fall.
-More specifically, hard suspending jerkbaits like a Rapala X-Rap and soft jerkbaits like a Zoom Superfluke.
+The ultimate cold water bass lures are jerkbaits.
+More specifically, hard body suspending jerkbaits like a Rapala X-Rap and soft body jerkbaits like a Zoom Superfluke.
 Both models work in the same way, they are “jerked” between pauses, causing the bait to dart in different directions.

 Winter Bass Fishing

-You may have noticed a trend amongst all the lures and the technique used to get bites.
-They are all working to get a reaction strike.
-Bass have lockjaw in the winter, and will only move a short distance for food.
-So running power lures like spinnerbaits and crankbaits are not going to do the trick.
+You may have noticed the best winter bass fishing lures mentioned above are slow moving baits.
+Bass are slow and lethargic in the winter, and will only move a short distance for food.
+So running power lures like spinnerbaits and crankbaits are not going to be effective.

-There are some upsides to winter fishing though, and the main one is that for some reason some of the biggest bass hit during the winter months.
-A big contributor to that is that fishing pressure on most bodies of water is way down.
+One of the biggest upsides to winter fishing is it’s a great opportunity to catch a big bass.
+A major contributor to this is that fishing pressure on most bodies of water is way down.